 Storage & Leftovers

-Crab Deviled Eggs are delicate and best enjoyed fresh when making them, however, you can eat leftovers that are kept in an airtight container in the fridge for up to two days.
+Crab Deviled Eggs are delicate and best enjoyed fresh when making them; however, you can eat leftovers that are kept in an airtight container in the refrigerator for up to two days.
+Don't let the deviled eggs sit at room temperature for more than two hours, or that can make you sick.

 Make Ahead Tips